 Cadmium Telluride Photovoltaics Accelerator Consortium Solicitation

-NREL plans to release a competitive solicitation for a consortium on behalf of the U.S. Department of Energy Solar Energy Technologies Office's Cadmium Telluride (CdTe) Photovoltaics (PV) Accelerator program.
+NREL released a competitive solicitation for a consortium on behalf of the U.S. Department of Energy Solar Energy Technologies Office's Cadmium Telluride (CdTe) Photovoltaics (PV) Accelerator program.

 The CdTe PV Accelerator program, announced by the U.S. Department of Energy on March 25, 2021, is designed to: